 If your roof has limited or shaded roof space, don’t worry!
 We can install a ground mount solar system as well.
 The biggest benefit of going with a ground mount system is that shading can be avoided.
 Since ground mounts are not limited by roof size or orientation, you may have more options when it comes to designing a system to meet your solar goals.
-We have some creative install methods, so you will have plenty of choices for how the system looks whether it’s a carport, pergola, low ground-mount, or something else!
+We have installed some creative systems in the past including carports, pergolas, low ground-mounts, and others!

 Shading is public enemy #1 when it comes to solar production.
 While solar cell technology has evolved to produce energy from the diffused light present on overcast days, energy cannot be generated in *complete* shade.
 Shade can come from many sources but when it comes down to it, the real MVP of shading is trees.

 This is why an onsite assessment of your home (and trees) is so important when going solar.
 While satellite imagery has come a long way, those views can be outdated or misleading, and do not account for future growth of surrounding trees.
 The best way to gauge exactly how shading will impact your solar potential is by having a solar technician come to your home to evaluate whether we can position your solar array to avoid shading or if you’ll have to cut back or remove trees to make solar feasible.
 We typically do not like to recommend tree removal (we love trees!), but we also want you to have optimal solar production and will list it as a potential solution.